 Our Plus & Premium members can now export all their reporting data in raw CSV format, perfect for importing into Excel or Numbers.
 Of course, this works even if you’re not using UTM codes.
 Get a granular view of who is returning, who clicked what, what ad campaign they came from, and more!

 Each CSV report contains a unique Session ID per user, so you can reference individual users and their activity across all of your SeekBeak reports.

-We realize that reporting on every individual Snap was time consuming.
+We realize that reporting on every individual Snap was time-consuming.
 So we’ve now added a powerful new Snap Group reporting feature, allowing you to run all reports on your Snap Groups.
-Snap Group reporting is now available to all subscription plans (even you freebees!) via a new Reporting button in your Dashboard.
+Snap Group reporting is now available to all subscription plans (even you freebies!) via a new Reporting button in your Dashboard.

 This allows you to see all your Grouped Snaps reporting data at once, for your tours, campaigns, real estate properties, or whatever else you’re using Snap Groups for!